 I spent 73 consecutive nights on the road (March 25th-June 7th, Tampa, FL to Redwood, NY).
 I did not car camp the entire time.
 I slept in my car 50% of the time and stayed with family or in hotels when I was desperate for WIFI, a hot shower, or air-conditioning while I slept the other 50% of the time.

 Since my first road trip, I have learned a Black Card pass to Planet Fitness is the best way to score hot showers for cheap.
 I’ve also learned sleeping in my car when its 60+ degrees is pretty unbearable for me.
 I make sure to plan trips during cool weather now- the colder the better for me.

 In early June, I ended the first leg of the road trip in Redwood, NY.
 Redwood is a small community surrounded by acres of farmlands, fishing lakes, and charming villages near the 1,000 Islands in Upstate New York.
 It’s only a few hours from the Finger Lakes region, where there are many scenic driving routes, waterfalls, hiking trails, and locally produced wineries.
 I stayed with family and explored the surrounding towns, and took a few short road trips until I chased fall foliage in October all the way to Florida in the fall.

 In my opinion, the pros of car camping out weight the cons.
 So here are my four biggest reasons to go car camping.

-- It’s convenient- There is no packing and unpacking, waiting aroud for a check in time or being rushed to check out.
-It is a lot easier to come and go as you please and allows you to leave quickly if needed.
+- It’s convenient- There is no packing and unpacking, waiting around for a check-in time, or being rushed to check out.
+It is a lot easier to come and go as you please and allows you to leave quickly if need to.

-- You don’t need to plan as much- With car camping there is no need to plan exact details and overnight stays way in advance.
-Car camping welcomes those who desire a flexible schudle, like me!
+- Less Planning– With car camping, there is no need to plan exact details and overnight stays way in advance.
+Car camping welcomes those who desire a flexible schedule, like me!

 Is a car-camping road trip for you?